Please submit your vacancies via our online Recruit@Bath system.

 - You must submit your vacancies in English.

-In order to justify our administration and to give students a reasonable time period to apply, we will not advertise unless your closing date is at least one to two weeks after the publishing date.
+In order to justify our administration and to give students a reasonable time period to apply, we will not advertise unless your closing date is at least four weeks after the publishing date.

 We do not promote opportunities (e.g. insight days) which would require students to be away from the University for more than one day during term-time.
 You can see academic year dates to help when planning your event.
 For one-day opportunities which we advertise, we include a line of text which advises students that it is their responsibility to ensure that they are not missing teaching or other academic activities in order to participate.